BSc (Hons) Agricultural Business Management (Foundation Year)

 • You’re looking for more support during the transition into university study

-The BSc (Hons) in Agricultural Business Management will support you to develop the unique mix of knowledge and skills required to work in a range of roles in the extended food supply chain.
-Whether you want a career in a corporate environment directing supply systems, working in a family business or, in a SME refining delivery processes, this degree will support you to achieve your goals.
+The BSc (Hons) in Agricultural Business Management will ensure you have the skills and knowledge required for a successful and rewarding career working in a range of roles in the extended agri-food supply chain.
+Whether you want a corporate career bringing about global change or have aspirations of developing a family business, our degree programme will support you in achieving your goals.

 Work placement